This post may contain affiliate links. Please read my disclosure for more information.

 It can be so easy to click a button and order a delivery, even if it seems to be a small purchase.

 The thing is, these ‘small’ purchases add up over time.
-You really should try to avoid shopping online, because it can be so easy to let the purchases pile up over time.
+And they can keep you from meeting your financial goals.
+You really should try to avoid shopping online for the whole six months, because it can be so easy to let the purchases pile up over time.

 If you really require something, go to the store and buy it yourself.
 If you find that you can’t be bothered to go all the way to the store, you probably didn’t need it in the first place!